lbertenasco/bonded-stealth-tx/README.md

 - tests

-- check remaining gas on validate hash to avoid gasLimit exploit to avoid getting penalized
+- check remaining gas on validate hash to avoid gasLimit-error exploit to avoid getting penalized